centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 ## Relations tab

 * The **Host Groups** list defines the host groups to which the host belongs.
-Being part of a group allows for changes to be made to a number of hosts at the same time.
+Groups allow you to make changes to many hosts at the same time.
 * The **Host Categories** list defines the categories to which the host belongs.
 * The **Parent Hosts** list enables us to define an object as a parent for this host.
 The parent of a host is the object between it and its monitoring host that is also the closest to the monitored object.
 A host is considered to have no parent host if it is on the same network segment as the host doing the monitoring without any intermediates.
 Leave this field blank if that is the case.
 * The **Child Hosts** list allows you to designate the current host as the parent for other hosts.